-Emacs was created in the mid 1970s by Richard Stallman.
+The emacs editor was created in the mid 1970s by Richard Stallman.
 Originally it was a set of "editing macros" for an editor that now is extinct.

-Emacs is popular, for a few reasons.
-Emacs is:
+The emacs editor is popular, for a few reasons.
+It is:

 - Free.
 It's a component of the GNU tool set from the Free Software Foundation. - Highly customizable.
 Emacs is written in the LISP programming language, and is easy to customize via that language. - Integrated with other GNU software.
-In particular, Emacs is integrated with the Bash history mechanism.
+In particular, emacs is integrated with the Bash history mechanism.
 Essentially you can think of the Bash history list as a "file"; you can use Emacs commands to scroll through and edit that file, and thereby easily reissue previous commands or variants thereof.
-Emacs also is integrated with the GCC compiler driver, as this tutorial describes.
-Finally, and probably most importantly, Emacs is integrated with GDB debugger.
+Emacs also is integrated with the gcc compiler driver, as this tutorial describes.
+Finally, and probably most importantly, Emacs is integrated with the gdb debugger.
 A future precept will describe that integration.

-Emacs is a "modal" editor.
-That is, at any given time, Emacs is in one of several modes.
-In the COS 217 course you will use "C mode," "Assembler mode," and "Text mode."
+The emacs editor is modal.
+That is, at any given time, emacs is in one of several modes.
+In the COS 217 course you will use C mode, Assembler mode, Text mode, and Fundamental mode.
 Emacs determines its mode based upon filename extensions.
-If the current file has a name whose extension is ".c", then Emacs will be in "C mode."
-If the current file has a name whose extension is ".s", then Emacs will be in "Assembler mode."
-By default, Emacs is in "Text mode."
+If the current file has a name whose extension is .c, then emacs is in C mode.
+If the current file has a name whose extension is .s, then emacs is in Assembler mode.
+If the current file has a name whose extension is .txt, then emacs is in Text mode.
+If the current file has a name which does not have an extension, then emacs is in Fundamental mode.
+This tutorial uses C mode.

-Launching Emacs
+Launching emacs

-To launch Emacs, issue the emacs command followed by the name of the file that you wish to create or edit.
+To launch emacs, issue the emacs command followed by the name of the file that you wish to create or edit.
 For example, issue this command at the Bash prompt: